2003 Dominican Republic earthquake

-The 2003 Dominican Republic earthquake occurred on September 22 at 00:45:37 local time with a moment magnitude of 6.4 and a maximum Mercalli intensity of X (Extreme).
+The 2003 Dominican Republic earthquake occurred on September 22 at 00:45:37 local time with a moment magnitude of 6.4 and a maximum Mercalli intensity of VII (Very Strong).

 Earthquake

 The shock occurred on the northern coast of the Dominican Republic near the town of Luperon, Puerto Plata and 40 mi north of the city of Santiago de los Caballeros.
 This earthquake could also be felt in Port-au-Prince, Haiti and western Puerto Rico.